-(k) Equality To the equal political and legal status of all citizens be added their right to equality of opportunity, irrespective of gender, race, belief or other arbitrary form of discrimination;
+(k) Equality To the equal political and legal status of all citizens be added their right to equality of opportunity, irrespective of gender, sexual orientation, race, belief or other arbitrary form of discrimination;

 (l) Citizens' Rights Extension of the International Bill of Human Rights (accompanied by a Citizen Code of Responsibilities), to include a commitment to life-long learning and quality of work.
 Democratic scrutiny of the idea of a Citizen's Dividend;

 (m) The Commons Prevention of all further sequestration and expropriation of public space and amenities, whereby to preserve existing commons as expressed in land and rights;